Gelfand numbers related to structured sparsity and Besov space embeddings with small mixed smoothness: A lower bound for Gelfand widths via packing numbers

 \section{A lower bound for Gelfand widths via packing numbers}

 We generalize the proof-by-contradiction technique from \cite{FPR10}, which was used to prove lower bounds for $c_m(\id:\ell_p^n \to \ell_q^n)$.
 To this end, we establish a connection between Gelfand and packing numbers in Proposition \ref{prop:GelEstPack}, which requires some further preparation.
-Recall that for a quasi-normed space $X$, a bounded subset $K \subset X$, and $\varepsilon>0$, the packing number $\mathcal P(K, \|\cdot\|_X, \varepsilon)$ is the maximal number of elements in $K$ which have pairwise distance of at least $\varepsilon$.
+Recall that for a quasi-normed space $X$, a bounded subset $K \subset X$, and $\varepsilon>0$, the packing number $\mathcal P(K, \|\cdot\|_X, \varepsilon)$ is the maximal number of elements in $K$ which have pairwise distances strictly larger than $\varepsilon$.
 The following well-known lemma can be proven by a standard volume comparison argument. \begin{lemma} Let $\|\cdot\|_X$ be any quasi-norm on $\R^n$ with quasi-norm constant $1\leq \al_X<\infty$ and let $U$ be a subset of the unit ball $B_X=\{x\in \R^n: \|x\|_X \leq 1\}$.
 Then for any $\varepsilon>0$,

 \end{lemma} \begin{lemma} Let $A\in\R^{m\ti n}$ and let $\|\cdot\|_X$ be any quasi-norm on $\R^n$.
 Suppose that $T\subset \R^n$ is a set of vectors satisfying, for some $c\geq 1$,

 Let $U\subset T$ and let $r_X(U) = \sup_{x\in U} \|x\|_X$ be its radius.
 Then, for any $\eps>0$,